|Guide||♦||3 Triplogs||0 Topics|

 Dane is Dandy

-Dane Canyon has its origin at the Rim Road, Forest Service Road (FSR) 300 right at the Mogollon Rim.
+Dane Canyon has its origin at the Rim Road, Forest Service Road (FSR) 300, right at the Mogollon Rim.
 The lower end is where it empties into Barbershop Canyon for a length of about 10.1 miles.
 The official route is in reverse from Barbershop Canyon junction to the Rim Road, and the start coordinates are at the Barbershop and Dane Canyon junction.
-To the West of Dane Canyon is McClintock Ridge that separates Dane Canyon from Barbershop Canyon and to the East is Dane Ridge that separates Dane from Yeager Canyon.
+To the West of Dane Canyon is McClintock Ridge that separates Dane Canyon from Barbershop Canyon, and to the East is Dane Ridge that separates Dane from Yeager Canyon.
 Moonshine Draw and McClintock Draw are the two significant canyons that drain into Dane Creek, and they come in from the Southeast off of Dane Ridge.
 Major trails that cross Dane Canyon are the Barbershop Trail near its Southern end and the U Bar Trail Near its Northern end.
 This guide is for its entirety.
 Most explore Dane in portions as part of a greater loop hike.
 Posted guides for possible loop hikes are Dane Canyon Upper, Dane Canyon Loop, Barbershop Cyn & Dane Cyn Loop, and a few other possibilities.
 This description and route is a compilation and summary of three separate hikes.
 Most of this route is off-trail, and some route-finding and map reading skills are required.
-A GPS or Topo map is essential in case there is a need to exit the canyon and return via one of the ridges.
+A GPS or Topo map is essential if there is a need to exit the canyon and return via one of the ridges.